Gisborne Primary School

 Home/School Partnership:

-We really value the home school partnership and have an extensive wellbeing program.
+We value the home school partnership and have an extensive wellbeing program.
 Research shows there is a very strong link between a family’s positive attitude to school and education and a child’s learning outcomes and feelings of social integration in school.
 Every class has weekly Personal and Social capability sessions.
 We teach children to be resilient and persistent, to manage their emotions, to have high aspirations and be responsible for their leaning and themselves.
 We highly value ‘Respect’ of each other and the school property and promote respectful relationships between parents and teachers.
-We want to work in partnership with parents to ensure you are providing positive messages to your children about school and the importance of their education.
-Any concerns should be raised with the school ASAP.
-We provide information about communication processes and ways you can assist your child at home during the enrolment process or at the transition sessions each November/December.
+We hold school tours in Term 2 and welcome families to book in and start building a home-school partnership at this time.

 Purpose, Pedagogy and Curriculum: